 Send Facebook Group Posts to Airtable

 With the Groups Watcher Pro plan, you can send every new post from your monitored Facebook groups and pages to Airtable.
-Airtable doesn’t expose a webhook URL itself—use Zapier, Make.com, or n8n to receive our webhook, then add a step that creates a record in your Airtable base.
-We POST a simple, flat JSON payload; you map data.group_name, data.body, data.post_url, and more to your table fields.
+Airtable does not expose a webhook URL by itself.
+Use Zapier, Make.com, or n8n to receive alerts from us, then add a step that creates a record in your base.
+You map data.group_name, data.body, data.post_url, and more to your table fields.
+Most alerts arrive in under 60 seconds.

 This feature is available on the Pro plan.
 Check pricing here.